askokr/IlmaApp/README.md

 # IlmaÄpp

 Find current weather by location.
-Built with ReactJS
+Built with ReactJS, Yahoo! weather API and Sunrise-Sunset astronomical API.

 ## How it works